revaturelabs/interviewquestions/InterviewSpecificQuestions/Java Automation/testing-fundamentals-IS.md

 ---

-36. What is the `Priority` of Bug/Defects in Software Testing?
+36.What is the `Priority` of Bug/Defects in Software Testing?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)